LevyHsu/CF-Cannon/README.md

 - You have already take it down (Success)
 - Wrong keyword on html page
 - Your IP/Machine is on blacklist
-- Any other reason cause you have no access to this page
+- Any other reason that may cause you have no access to this page

 Success simply suggest target web page still functions normally